pombredanne/code.blindspotsecurity.com-dav-reglookup-/README.md

 Ask for help on the [development mailing list](http://projects.sentinelchicken.org/reglookup/mailing-list) or submit an issue here on GitHub.

+# Is this project maintained anymore?

+RegLookup is largely feature-complete for what we wanted to accomplish.
+So the releases are infrequent (typically only when bugs crop up), but the project is still maintained.

 # How do I contribute?

 We love contributions.
 However, for now this GitHub mirror is just that, a static mirror, so please don't submit pull requests.
 Just send us a patch on the development mailing list.